-Specialists at the Phnom Tamao Wildlife Rescue Center ensure rescued animals from the illegal wildlife trade receive proper care for recovery and hopefully release.
-Exploitation of plants and animals in Cambodia is devastating the region's biodiversity.
-Populations of many Cambodian wildlife species, including tigers, Asian elephants and pangolins are declining sharply due to their high commercial value in the illegal wildlife trade.
+At Phnom Tamao Wildlife Rescue Center, Wildlife Alliance ensures that animals rescued from the illegal wildlife trade receive proper care for recovery and hopefully release.
+The illegal wildlife trade is having devastating effects on wildlife in the region, and populations of many threatened species, including tigers, Asian elephants and pangolins are declining sharply due to their high commercial value in the illegal wildlife trade.

 What is the issue, problem, or challenge?

 Chhouk was just a baby when he lost part of a leg to a poacher's snare.
 He was so scared and agitated that our staff stayed with him in the forest for weeks before transporting him to PTWRC.
 He recovered, but the snare had done irreversible damage.
 Dedicated staff found a local nonprofit willing to create prosthesis for the growing elephant.
 The process has been wildly successful.
 Today, Chhouk is happy, healthy, and thriving and is recognized as an ambassador for threatened Asian elephants.